-Funding Your Education: The Guide to Federal Student Aid 2014-15.
-Indepth guide from the U.S. Department of Education.
+Guide to Federal Student Aid 2017–18.
+From the U.S. Department of Education.
 (The guide for 2016-17 is also available.)
 See also Federal Student Aid for Adult Students and New Educational Opportunities for Unemployed Workers.

 Financial Aid for Graduate and Professional Degree Students.